YangLabHKUST/SRT_alignment_and_integration/README.md

 STitch3D: https://github.com/YangLabHKUST/STitch3D

-The requirements of the environment can be found in requirements.txt.
+The version of methods tested can be found in requirements.txt.